Growing your own garlic

 Garlic is easy to grow, requires hardly any attention and takes up very little space.
 In fact it’s a great crop to squeeze between rows of other veg as a companion plant.
 Always buy high quality bulbs from a specialist rather than using culinary varieties from a supermarket.
 Garlic bulbs from Organic Gardening Catalogue are produced in carefully controlled conditions to help them resist disease and produce a successful crop.

 When to buy organic garlic bulbs for planting

-You can buy organic garlic bulbs for planting either in the autumn or the spring, depending on your personal preference.
+You can buy organic garlic bulbs for planting in autumn or spring, depending on your personal preference.
 Autumn-planted bulbs have the advantage of having the cooler months to bed in and begin growing, benefitting from a head start once the sun begins to shine in the spring.
 Spring planting garlic is bred for a fast take-off once the weather warms up.
 Here at The Organic Gardening Catalogue, we supply a wide range of both types of bulbs, all of which have two things in common – great taste and value for money.

 How to plant garlic bulbs

 To plant garlic, break the bulbs into individual cloves, poke holes into the soil and insert the cloves with the roots down and the pointed end up.
 Plant to the depth of the clove – the pointed tip should just poke out above the soil surface.
 Space the cloves 10cm apart and leave 15-20cm between rows.
 Avoid planting where the ground is prone to waterlogging – if the soil is too wet, plant your cloves into containers and transplant them once the ground has dried.
 For more information on growing garlic, check out our veg growing guide.